 No, but should you require a letter of invitation from the country you are planning on visiting, we will organise this for you and provide instructions on how to apply for the visa.
 As most visa applications require either biometric data or personal information, we will provide instructions on how to apply for a visa 12 weeks before departure.

-Activity Level ratings explained

-We have designed a grading system to help you understand how strenuous or relaxed your tour is likely to be.
+Activity Level ratings explained We have designed a grading system to help you understand how strenuous or relaxed your tour is likely to be.
 The levels are determined by components that make up a tour, such as distance and terrain walked, the driving distances covered and each day's length - from the moment you leave the hotel to your return.

-Look out for this panel on all our tour pages

-Activity Level 00000

-Level 1 - Gentle •0000

-Level 2 - Light ••000

-Level 3 - Moderate •••00

-Level 4 - Active ....
+Look out for this panel on all our tour pages Activity Level 00000 Level 1 - Gentle •0000 A tour that is determined as gentle will have a relaxed pace, with little walking and less exertion where travel and day Level 2 - Light ••000 On light tours, anticipate mild walking with a mostly relaxed pace.
+There will be more visits and travelling than on our gentle tours, but not by much.
+Level 3 - Moderate A decent level of fitness is required for our moderate tours.
+There could be walking between sites, more standing and they'll be lengthy and tiring.